-When given the opportunity to try new things in a safe, fun, and structured environment, personal strengths are discovered and built upon.
-Social environments, especially camp environments, provide the opportunity for individuals and families to participate differently in day-to-day activities, to try new activities, and to discover and recognize individual strengths.
+When given the opportunity to try new things in a safe, fun and structured environment, personal strengths are discovered and grown.
+Social environments, especially camp environments, provide the opportunity for individuals and families to participate differently in day-to-day activities, try new activities and recognize individual strengths.
 The Kinark Outdoor Centre (KOC) offers a strength-based care approach and encourages the discovery of campers’ abilities and talents.

 - Outdoor and Play-based Learning Opportunities

 - Parent Training and Practice

 - Autism Family Camp

 - Autism Family Respite